Private Student Loans as a Tool to Pay for College

 With so many choices out there, it can be difficult for even financially savvy borrowers to determine their best student loan options.
 What is the best place for student loans after the government?
 How do you choose among the many options?
 How can I get a low interest student loan?

 Many traditional brick-and-mortar financial institutions, including large national banks, offer student loans.
 So do local credit unions, online-only lenders, peer-to-peer lending sites, and companies best known for their credit card offerings.
-It takes time and effort to compare private student loan interest rates and terms, but the payoff will be great.
+It takes time and effort to compare the best student loan interest rates and terms, but the payoff will be great.
 Even a small difference between rates can add up to a lot of money saved over the life of a loan.
 Make sure to take the time to research the best place for your private educational loan.

 Beyond the Interest Rates